LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 ## Ok, how will ours differ?

-I'm going to build three different examples using different patterns, each of them will have something that may be an issue to users or compliance.
-So, unfortunately this is not a guide that can provide a "solution" as such, it's a guide that provides three options, but for use in the wild, I cannot stress enough that these would need to be tested with disabled users to determine which approach is the best for them.
+I'm going to build three different examples using different patterns, unfortunately this is not a guide that can provide a "solution" as such, it's a guide that provides three options, but if using in the wild, I cannot stress enough that these would need to be tested with disabled users to determine which approach is the best for them.
 I don't have the luxury of a budget to pay for user testing so these are just concepts, for further exploration by you and your team.
 In isolation, they may all have at least one issue, but on an actual site those issues may or may not be problematic, depending on other factors.
 So, this is a proceed with caution warning.

 ## Let's look at some other site searches from around the web

-I'll discuss several different implementations here, just to show how there isn't a universally agreed pattern and how each company has approached the issue.
+I'll discuss several different implementations here, just to show how there isn't a universally agreed pattern and how each organisation has approached the issue.
 There will be limitations with my findings here, in that visually, they all look somewhat the same, as there is an input which will display a panel of suggestions below it.
 Sighted users will generally be familiar with the pattern, they have no idea what roles and properties the components use, as much of this information is only communicated to screen readers, although it can of course affect other assistive technologies such as speech input etc.

-The information that is passed to a screen reader comes from the roles and properties, a screen reader user who cannot see the interface will of course rely on certain roles and properties, along with names to understand a component, its purpose, how to interact with it.
+The information that is passed to a screen reader comes from the roles and properties, a screen reader user who cannot see the interface will of course rely on certain roles and properties, along with names to understand a component, its purpose and how to interact with it.
 I cannot speak for screen reader users and I have no anecdotal evidence to suggest any of the following patterns is more accessible or less accessible than another to a screen reader user.
 I'm just making observations and this is primarily to discuss the different patterns in use across popular sites.

 It is of course safe to say that if the suggestions offer value to some users, then that same value must be afforded to all users, so in the case of a screen reader user that cannot see the suggestions appear and filter, they need to know they are there and how to get to them should they wish to use them.